PrajwalVSonekar/Sand-storm-documentation/README.md

 Using the three knobs, make symmetrical mandala patterns or randomized doodles on command Choose ball based on how fine of a detail suits your aesthetic (larger ball makes thicker lines) Dimensions: 11 1/2" diameterWeight: 2 1/2 lbs.
-Includes Sandscript automatic sand drawing machine, 2 stainless steel balls, 1 package of sand, and AC power adapter
+<b>Includes Sandscript automatic sand drawing machine, 2 stainless steel balls, 1 package of sand, and AC power adapter</b>
 <l></l>